Floppy disk: 8-inch

 The first commercial floppy disks, developed in the late 1960s, were 8 in in diameter; they became commercially available in 1971 as a component of IBM products and both drives and disks were then sold separately starting in 1972 by Memorex and others.
 These disks and associated drives were produced and improved upon by IBM and other companies such as Memorex, Shugart Associates, and Burroughs Corporation.
 The term "floppy disk" appeared in print as early as 1970, and although IBM announced its first media as the Type 1 Diskette in 1973, the industry continued to use the terms "floppy disk" or "floppy".

-Floppy disks of the first standard are 8 inches in diameter, protected by a flexible plastic jacket.
+Floppy disks of the first standard are 8 in in diameter, protected by a flexible plastic jacket.
 It was a read-only device used by IBM as a way of loading microcode.
 Read/write floppy disks and their drives became available in 1972, but it was IBM's 1973 introduction of the 3740 data entry system that began the establishment of floppy disks, called by IBM the Diskette 1, as an industry standard for information interchange.
 Diskettes formatted for this system stored 242,944 bytes.
 Early microcomputers used for engineering, business, or word processing often used one or more 8-inch disk drives for removable storage; the CP/M operating system was developed for microcomputers with 8-inch drives.

-The family of 8-inch disks and drives increased over time and later versions could store up to 1.2 MB; many microcomputer applications did not need that much capacity on one disk, so a smaller size disk with lower-cost media and drives was feasible.
-The 5¼-inch drive succeeded the 8-inch size in many applications, and developed to the same storage capacity as the larger 8-inch size, using higher-density media and recording techniques.
+The family of 8 in disks and drives increased over time and later versions could store up to 1.2 MB; many microcomputer applications did not need that much capacity on one disk, so a smaller size disk with lower-cost media and drives was feasible.
+The 5.25 in drive succeeded the 8 in in many applications, and developed to the same storage capacity as the larger 8 in size, using higher-density media and recording techniques.